BUDAPEST TO THE BALTIC

 $2,690 AUD supplement for sole use of a hotel room

-• Once the final performance program is announced, an instalment of $2,000 is required.
+With the final program announced, an instalment of $2,000 is also required.

 From the romantic brilliance of Liszt, Lehár, Bartók and Chopin to modern masters such as Leopold Stokowski, Emanuel Ax and Andris Nelsons, Central Europe and the Baltic States have long nurtured a rich and enduring musical tradition.